Top 10 Things to Do on the Great Ocean Road, VIC

 Image: Otway Fly Treetop Adventures

-Comfort Inn The International
+The International Motel

 Ten of the best things to do on the Great Ocean Road